Pretend Play Ideas & Games for Children

 - When possible, allow your child to use non-plastic dishes in their imaginative play.
 The feel of “regular” dishes is more substantial.
 This may feel risky at first, and take some guidance on your part for success.
 Perhaps start with a time you both can play together, so you can model how to carry and hold the dishes, and together make a plan for how the dishes are stored.
 There may be an occasional broken dish, but children quickly learn to appreciate and care for real items.

 - Engage your child in real-life clean up tasks.
-Set aside a broom and dustpan just for his use.
-Real-life, smaller sized brooms are available at most stores.
-These are just the right size for young children.
+Set aside a broom and dustpan just for their use.
+Real-life, smaller sized brooms, available at many stores, are just the right size for young children.
 Real gardening shovels make it easier to dig through dirt and sand than a flimsy plastic toy.

 - Compile a collection of small boxes of all different sizes and shapes.
 Allow your child to explore with these to see how they use them.